June 5, 2026

 PLEASE NOTE: All members are welcome to bring guests or pass on information about our hikes to other hikers.
 However, if you do so, PLEASE make sure that you direct them to the Kona Hiking Club website to review the hike announcement and description.
 We want to make sure that everyone is prepared for the specific hike we are doing that day, whether we’re facing mud, heat, cold, steep trails, rocky trails, high altitude, exceptionally long distances, etc. Mahalo for helping us keep everyone safe!

-Puako Boat Ramp north to Spencer Beach Park-March 18, 2023-RSVP
+Puako Boat Ramp north to Spencer Beach Park-April 19, 2025-RSVP Required by April 17!

 The hike will be approximately 4 miles in length one way.
 Although the hike is considered moderately easy, we will be hiking at medium to low tide over wet coral/lava and across some exposed red dirt jeep trails.
 Also, we will be hiking the beaches past many major resorts.